SimonRPSM/SimonRPSM.github.io/_posts/2018-08-17-Documenting A Framework.md

 ## What are we aiming for?

-Currently I am working on trying to simplify the available materials even further.
-Ideally, we would have the following organization:
+EDIT:
+I removed the text that was within this section, because we did the thing.
+The following section pretty much describes the current state of the DCAF Documentation

 #### 1. Presentations